...Highlights: tiger sharks, hammerheads, shark action, dolphins, turtles, great macro life/marine diversity, schooling fish & big pelagics...

 Liveaboard tours, most frequently to The Exumas, Nassau and Grand Bahama are the perfect way to explore the many dive sites in comfort and style.
 Nassau is not only easy to get to with direct flights but is also the most popular Bahamas dive location featuring spectacular walls, vibrant reefs, exciting shark dives and a gorgeous blue hole.
 There are also many wrecks that have featured in a variety of Hollywood movies.
 The main Exumas sites are located in the Exuma Cays Land and Sea Park.
 Their motto ‘Take only photographs, leave only footprints’ highlights efforts to protect their precious natural resources for all to enjoy it.
 The area is managed by the Bahamas National Trust and falls under its protection, enabling the marine life to flourish and divers to safely explore the pristine reefs.

 All divers' wishes are met in the Bahamas: spectacular walls, the intact wrecks of Eleuthera, coral encrusted reefs, pinnacles and blue holes including the free-diving mecca of Dean's Blue Hole in Long Island.
-Belize might have the most famous one, but the Bahamas has a huge number of blue holes that are equally as good!
+Belize may have the most famous blue hole, but the Bahamas has a huge number of them that are equally as good!

 Further details on each of the best destinations for diving Bahamas: